Q: You didn’t discuss aflatoxin in your article on nut butters. Should I be concerned about it?

 A: No. Peanuts sold in the U.S. are not considered a problem.
-Still, you should keep them in a cool, dry place and avoid any that are moldy, shriveled or discolored.
+Still, you should keep them in a cool, dry place and avoid any that are moldy, shriveled, or discolored.

-Aspergillus is widespread in nature, found in soil, hay and decaying vegetation.
+Aspergillus is widespread in nature, found in soil, hay, and decaying vegetation.
 But farmers and food processors minimize its growth by following good management practices.
-Moreover, the United States Department of Agriculature (USDA) monitors crops for aflatoxin, while the Food and Drug Administration (FDA) routinely samples peanut products to make sure they don’t exceed maximum allowable levels.
+Moreover, the USDA monitors peanuts for aflatoxin, while the FDA routinely samples peanut products to make sure they don’t exceed maximum allowable levels.
 Though some experts are concerned about chronic low-level exposure to aflatoxin, the small amounts commonly consumed in the U.S. pose little risk, according to the FDA.

 Aflatoxin is a bigger threat in developing countries, such as Kenya, where outbreaks of acute poisoning (aflatoxicosis) have occurred and where high intakes of aflatoxin have been linked to liver cancer.
 There have been no reported cases of aflatoxicosis in the U.S.